Insecurity Through Obscurity: Veiled Vulnerabilities in Closed-Source Contracts: Evaluation

 \subsection{RQ1: Deobfuscation Effectiveness}

 The effectiveness of \name in addressing control-flow obfuscation is measured using the \textit{code coverage} metric.
-Specifically, a tool's coverage of a given smart contract is the fraction of reachable code blocks.
-Low code coverage indicates that a significant portion of the smart contract cannot be analyzed.
+Here, \textit{code coverage} refers to CFG completeness in static analysis, that is, the fraction of basic blocks that are statically reachable in the recovered control-flow graph, rather than runtime execution coverage.
+Accordingly, a tool's code coverage for a given smart contract is defined as the fraction of statically reachable code blocks in the CFG recovered by that tool.
+Low code coverage indicates that a significant portion of the smart contract cannot be analyzed by that tool.

 We compare Gigahorse's coverage with and without deobfuscation for all smart contracts in our dataset.
 To zoom in on real-world obfuscation practices used by major actors, we repeat the comparison on the top 10 and top 100 most active MEV bots since the Merge (ranked by the number of bundles they sent), as reported by the ``libMEV'' online dashboard~\cite{LibMEVLeaderboard2025}.
 We choose these bots because sophisticated MEV searchers who remain active are strongly motivated to keep their business logic private, making them more likely to adopt control flow obfuscation in their code.